 Shirley Jackson (b.
-1916) is perhaps best known for her 1959 gothic horror The Haunting of Hill House and her seminal short story The Lottery (1948), a piece of writing so controversial The New Yorker was inundated with letters from disapproving readers and in one country was considered so abhorrent it was banned.
+1916) is perhaps best known for her 1959 gothic horror The Haunting of Hill House and her seminal short story The Lottery (1948); a piece of writing so controversial The New Yorker was inundated with hate mail from disapproving readers.

-Jackson is one of my favourite writers and after reading a short story collection recently was made aware once more of the elements of her writing that have helped me in developing my own skills.
+Jackson is one of my favourite authors and after reading a short story collection recently was made aware once more of how her writing has helped me develop my own skills!

 1. Using Punctuation and Sentence Length to Establish Mood.

 Jackson had an incredible ability to create worlds that make the reader feel as though they’re in a waking dream, as though they’ve crossed over into fairyland where the food is so good they don’t want to come home.

 And in the same way that time runs more slowly there, Jackson’s stories can be dangerous for those who haven’t remembered to wind their watch.